cul/dcps-utils/README.md

 You can also set up a `test` remote pointing to service-test, where code will be deployed to symetric folders there for testing purposes.

+(Note: the routing of deployment based on branch name is handled by logic found in the `post-receive` file of the git-deploy bare repo.)

 ## Overview

 ### resources directory